-Den Helder Airport was founded in the late 1970s with the rise of the offshore industry on the Dutch Continental Shelf and has developed over 50 years into the Netherlands' only all-round offshore aviation center.
+Den Helder Airport was established in the late 1960s with the rise of the offshore industry on the Dutch Continental Shelf and has developed into the Netherlands' only all-round offshore aviation center in 50 years.

 Since the early 1980s, Den Helder Airport makes joint use of a number of facilities of Maritime Air Base De Kooy.
 This concerns the joint use of the runway, air traffic control, fire brigade and meteorological information.